marijnh/Eloquent-JavaScript/02_program_structure.md

 The string can be built by starting with an empty one (`""`) and repeatedly adding characters.
 A newline character is written `"\n"`.

-Use `console.log` to inspect the output of your program.

 {{index [nesting, "of loops"]}}

 To work with two ((dimensions)), you will need a ((loop)) inside of a